TeamGadget-JP/Gadget_Entangle_for_Cascadeur/README.md

 ### 2. Unity Setup
 1. Create a **New Empty Project** in Unity (Recommended version: Unity 6 / URP).
-2. Download the `GEC_EvaluationBuild.unitypackage` from this repository. *(Note: File name remains 'EvaluationBuild' but is fully functional).*
+2. Download the `GEC_v1.0.0.unitypackage` from this repository. *(Note: File name remains 'EvaluationBuild' but is fully functional).*
 3. Import the package into your Unity project (`Assets > Import Package > Custom Package...`).

 ## 🎮 How to Use (Testing the Real-time Sync)